Category Archives: News

 Lowest monthly rainfall ever recorded: 12.2 mm (2019)

-Short-Duration Thundery Showers on Most Days in Second Half of June 2024
+Short-Duration Thundery Showers on Some Days in Second Fortnight of June 2025

-Singapore, 18 June 2024 – The prevailing Southwest Monsoon conditions will likely continue over Singapore and the surrounding region, with the low-level winds blowing mainly from the southeast or southwest.
+Singapore, 16 June 2025 – Southwest Monsoon conditions are prevailing over Singapore and the surrounding region with winds blowing mainly from the southeast or southwest.

-2 Localised short-duration thundery showers are expected over parts of the island in the late morning and afternoon on most days for the rest of June 2024.
-On a few of these days, the thundery showers may be heavy, when there is large-scale convergence of winds over Singapore and the surrounding region.
-In addition, widespread thundery showers with gusty winds due to Sumatra squalls may occur between the pre-dawn hours and morning on one or two days.
-The total rainfall for the second half of June 2024 is forecast to be near average over most parts of the island.
+2 Localised short-duration thundery showers are expected over parts of the island in the late morning and afternoon on some days in the second fortnight of June 2025.
+There may be a few fair and occasionally windy days.
+The total rainfall for the second fortnight of June 2025 is forecast to be below average over most parts of the island.

 3 The daily maximum temperatures are likely to range between 33 degrees Celsius and 34 degrees Celsius on most days.
-On a few days, the daily maximum temperature could reach a high of slightly above 34 degrees Celsius.
-Some nights may also be warm and humid.
-Warm nights typically occur when the prevailing winds blow from the southeast and bring warm, humid air from the sea over the land.
-On these nights, the temperatures may stay above 28 degrees Celsius, particularly over the southern and eastern coastal areas of the island.
+On a few days, the daily maximum temperature could reach a high of 35 degrees Celsius.
+Most nights may also be warm and humid, and the temperatures may stay above 28 degrees Celsius.

 4 For updates of the daily weather forecast, please visit the MSS website (https://www.weather.gov.sg), NEA website (www.nea.gov.sg), or download the myENV app.

-6 Localised short-duration thundery showers fell over parts of the island in the late morning and afternoon on most days in the first half of June 2024.
-On 11 June 2024, strong day-time heating of land areas brought moderate to heavy thundery showers over the northern and western parts of Singapore in the late afternoon.
-The daily total rainfall of 90.8 mm recorded around Lim Chu Kang area that day was the highest rainfall recorded for the first fortnight of June 2024.
+6 Localised short-duration thundery showers fell over parts of the island on several days in the first fortnight of June 2025.
+On 8 June 2025, the passage of a Sumatra squall brought widespread thundery showers and gusty winds over Singapore in the early hours and pre-dawn.
+On 15 June 2025, localised convergence of winds brought heavy thundery showers over the southwestern part of Singapore in the late afternoon and night.
+The daily total rainfall of 131.2 mm recorded at Jurong Island that day was the highest rainfall recorded for the first fortnight of June 2025.

 CLIMATE STATION STATISTICS